 Carolyn Weisbecker, AZ

 Something is wrong if a day goes by and Carolyn hasn’t written.
 You see, writing is what she does.
-It’s how she starts her day, with a cup of coffee in hand, and ends it, with a good glass of Chardonnay.
+It’s how she starts her day, with a cup of coffee in hand, and how she ends it, with a good glass of Chardonnay.
 Her articles have been published by Midlands Business Journal, Omaha Newspaper, and a few national magazines.
-As for education, she graduated from the University of Nebraska at Omaha, majoring in Real Estate & Land Use Economics and currently attends Southern New Hampshire University, where she’s pursuing a Masters in English and Creative Writing.
+As for education, she graduated from the University of Nebraska at Omaha, majoring in Real Estate & Land Use Economics and currently attends Southern New Hampshire University, where she’s pursuing a master’s in English and Creative Writing.

 As a Story Terrace writer, Carolyn interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.